hpcleuven/VscDocumentation/source/access/mfa_login.rst

 .. note::

-   When connecting from abroad, you also need to take into account the :ref:`firewall security measures <security_measures_20200520>`.
+   When connecting from abroad, you first need to login via the `VSC firewall page`_.

 .. _mfa quick start: